EdgarHuemac/EdgarHuemac/README.md

 ### Hello there,

-I'm a computational systems engineer and currently a **Sr. Penetration Tester** where I (try to) break things (ethically) for a living.
+I'm a computational systems engineer, and currently a **Sr. Penetration Tester** I (try to) break things (ethically) for a living.
 If you want to know more, visit my portafolio at [edgarhuemac.com](https://www.edgarhuemac.com)

 ---